 From July 2018 to June 2019, En Community Services Society has faced with many different challenges in three main areas of our services: Family Life Education, Youth Work and Engaging Seniors in the Community.

-In the past financial year, we have started the Care and Counselling Department as a response to our client’s needs.
+In the past financial year, we have started the Care and Counselling Department as a response to our clients' needs.
 We assembled a work team, who is committed and capable of supporting our needy clients.
-This has enabled us to meet the real needs of our society, in alignment with the organisation’s vision.
+This has enabled us to meet the real needs of our society, which is in alignment with the organisation’s vision.
 We desire to see our clients’ transformation.
-The change we hope to see is that, one day, they are able to learn to love themselves, love their family and love the community at large.
-These are the three loves of family we would continue to develop for the future, hence Tri-Love Family.
+The change we hope to see is that, they are able to learn to love themselves, love their family and love the community at large.
+These are the three loves we would continue to develop for the future, hence Tri-Love Family.

 Tri-Love Youth, also known as +Vibes, is our youth department that provides engaging activities for students on campus and youths off campus.
 We work with youths from primary school to university level, as we believe life skills, particularly social emotional learning, are imparted at every life stages.
 Ultimately, we want to see our participants enjoy harmonious relationships with their families.

 In 2017, we embarked on a new initiative by engaging youths through basketball.
 Our youth workers did street trawling of a few basketball courts in Tampines area.
 By late 2018, we were able to establish a community basketball team, providing regular basketball training.